Hermannovich/winjob-prevent-others-dev/README.md

-# Prevent others dev from be scam by WINJOB LLC
+# Prevent others dev from be scam by WINJOB LLC from bangladesh.

+May be the WINJOB LLC identity has been stolen by bdatoz.

 I have worked for almost two months and half for this client and I have not get paid.
 But this not why I have posted these codes.